 Mark Palmer is Professor of Marketing at Queen’s University Belfast, and PGR coordinator for the PhD programme at Queen’s University Management School.
 He has previously been Programme Director for the MSc in Marketing (2016-2017) and the International MBA programme (2013-16).
-He has eighteen years of teaching and research experience in UK universities and overseas (France and Singapore) at all academic levels (including UG, PG, executive education, and MBA), and also has extensive programme leadership and External Examiner experience: University of Newcastle (2008-2012), Strathclyde University (2011-2013), University of Manchester (2012-2016) and Cardiff University (2017-).
+He has eighteen years of teaching and research experience in UK universities and overseas (France and Singapore) at all academic levels (including UG, PG, executive education, and MBA).

 Prior to his appointment at Queen’s University, he has been Head of the Department of Marketing at Birmingham Business School, University of Birmingham, a member of the Senior Management Team of BBS, and acted as Research Director for the department (2010-2013).
 He began his academic career at Aston Business School, Aston University (2003-2010), where he was the Programme Director for the BSc in Marketing degree; Distance Learning MBA; and held a visiting teaching role at EDHEC, France (2004-2008).
-Before his appointment as an academic, he was employed as a Research Analyst with a University of Cambridge spin-off IT software firm called Teamstudio Inc. (formerly known as Ives Development).
+Before his appointment as an academic, he was employed as a Research Analyst with an IT software firm called Teamstudio Inc.

-Because the central focus of his theoretical work has been on institutions and institutional fields he has been able to write on a range of strategic management and industrial marketing topics – because institutions are everywhere!
+The central focus of his theoretical work has been on institutions within a range of strategic management and industrial marketing topics.
 He has published most of his research in journals and recently acted as guest Editor for the Industrial Marketing Management.
-His research has been published in Industrial Marketing Management, Research Policy, Ecological Economics, European Journal of Marketing, Journal of Marketing Management, Journal of Business Research, Journal of Strategic Marketing, International Marketing Review, Studies in Higher Education, International Business Review, Organization, Journal of Economic Geography and Environment & Planning A.
+His research has been published in Industrial Marketing Management, Research Policy, Ecological Economics, R&D Management, New Technology, Work and Employment, Journal of Business Research, Journal of Strategic Marketing, Studies in Higher Education, Journal of Economic Geography and Environment & Planning A.